monogon-dev/NetMeta/README.md

 * Does this flow consist of only SYN packets?
 SYN-ACKs?
 A mixture of both?
 We can't tell, because the TCP flags in the flow metadata are a union of all individual packet's TCP flags.

-* In adverserial network conditions, like DDoS attacks using random source IP and ports, each packet can represent a new flow.
+* In adversarial network conditions, like DDoS attacks using random source IP and ports, each packet can represent a new flow.
 This can quickly fill up the flow table, resulting in dropped flows, losing visibility in a situation where it would be particularly useful.
 The rate of samples sent to the collector is hard to reason about, since it is implementation-specific and depends on flow cardinality, table size and timeouts.